pabloveintimilla/facturaec/README.md

 ## Introduction

 > This is a PHP Library to handle electronic invoice of Ecuador (SRI), support: Invoices (facturas).
 Include operations to import from xml, read an transform (xml, json, cvs) data.
-This not implement user interface, this shoul be used as a library.
+This not implement user interface, this should be used as a library.

 ## Installation